cloudxabide/kubernerdes/README.md

 Deploy EKS Anywhere environment using bare metal (Intel NUCs) starting with a USB stick with install media (Ubuntu Server 22.04 + Desktop Software).
 This environment will be completely independent of everything else in my lab.

 **Status:**
 Work in Progress.
-But, everything you need is in the [AWS Docs](https://anywhere.eks.amazonaws.com/docs/) - dedicate an afternoon and you'll be far enough along to roll out a K8s cluster.
-Also - I am likely going through several iterations of how to name my files appropriately - like incuding K8s version, or node count in the file name.
+But, if something is missig, everything you need is in the [AWS Docs](https://anywhere.eks.amazonaws.com/docs/) - dedicate an afternoon and you'll be far enough along to roll out a K8s cluster.
-I anticiapte that there will be some refactoring occurring - mostly regarding where different steps/tasks are, and the filenames where the tasks are documented.
+There will be some refactoring occurring - mostly regarding where different steps/tasks are, and the filenames where the tasks are documented.
 **Prologue:**
 Note:  Any code found in my "scripts" that is encapsulated in a bash routine - ie. my_route(){ code; } generally means it is some optional code that I won't generally use. (like installing the Desktop UI)